Paolin83/COVID19_SEIR_model/draft_analysis_Veneto.md

 R_0=slope*14+1;R_0
 ```

-    ## [1] 3.696709
+    ## [1] 3.675532

 ``` r
 (slope+c(-1,1)*1.96*slope.se)*14+1
 ```

-    ## [1] 3.335019 4.058399
+    ## [1] 3.353270 3.997794

 We want to make a short term forecast (14 days) with 3 scenario:
 \-Scenario 1: 10 exposed people for each COVID-19 case and beta the same
-(no restrictions made or even no effects) -Scenario 2: 10 exposed people
+(no restrictions made or even no effects)
-for each COVID-19 case and beta reduced of 50% (-50% COVID19 contagious
+\-Scenario 2: 10 exposed people for each COVID-19 case and beta reduced
+of 50% (-50% exposed people)
-power) -Scenario 3: 5 exposed people for each COVID-19 case and beta
+\-Scenario 3: 5 exposed people for each COVID-19 case and beta reduced
-reduced of 50% (-50% both exposed people and COVID19 contagious power)
+of 50% (-50% both exposed people and COVID19 contagious power)

 We fix a series of initial parameters: -I0: initial number of COVID-19
 cases